 All requirements for a master of science, master of arts, or master of fine arts degrees must be completed within five calendar years from the date on which the student begins graduate work at Pepperdine University.
 All requirements for a master of divinity and juris doctor/master of divinity degrees must be completed within seven calendar years from the date on which the student begins graduate work at Pepperdine University.
 All requirements for the post-baccalaureate certificate must be completed within 15 months from the date on which the student begins certificate work at Pepperdine University.
 In rare cases, the senior associate dean of Seaver College, in consultation with the program director, may grant a limited extension of time.
-A Seaver Student Exception Request Form must be presented to the dean to obtain this extension of time.
+To request a time extension, the student must submit the Seaver Student Exception Request to the Seaver Dean's Office.

-In most cases, a student who exceeds the time limit but wishes to complete the degree may reapply for admission.
+In most cases, a student who exceeds the time limit but wishes to complete the degree must submit a new application for admission.
+Admission is not guaranteed.
 If accepted, the student must take a written qualifying examination covering the course work in the program of study.
-Based on the results of the examination, the student's academic advisory committee will formulate a new program of study that includes course work currently necessary for a master's degree in the discipline.
+Based on the results of the examination, the student's academic advisory committee will formulate a new program of study that includes course work in the new entering catalog.